-“Our operators can’t take a break.
+“Our operators can’t take a work break.
 They are monitoring critical operations.”

 “Unless you’re a smoker” (chimes in a second participant, followed by a lot of head nodding).

-So, why is it that smokers always find time to take breaks, yet the rest of us think we can’t?
+So, why is it that smokers always find time to take a work break, yet the rest of us think we can’t?
 Sure these people are in critical operations.
 But if smokers are able to pull away from their stations, I’m guessing that others can too.
 But for many reasons are hesitant to do so.

-- Increase productivity.
 While it’s easy to get swept up in the idea that taking time away from our desk means that it will take longer to do what we need to do, this isn’t the case.
-Taking a break helps us avoid making errors, keeps us creative, and improves our overall mental performance.
-A study from Texas A&M University (my alma mater BTW) compared call center workers who sat and those who had a “stand-capable” desk (meaning they had the option to stand).
+Taking a work break helps us avoid making errors, keeps us creative, and improves our overall mental performance.
+A study from Texas A&M University (my alma mater BTW) compared call center workers who sat and those who had a “stand-capable” desk.
+That means they had the option to stand, but no requirement.
 Turns out the productivity of the stand-capable desk users significantly increased over time, from ∼23% in the 1st month to ∼53% over the next 6 months.

-- Refresh our outlook.
 Have you ever gone into a place that has a strong smell or loud noise…only to find that, overtime, you stop noticing it?
 This is because the brain gradually stops registering a sight, sound, or feeling that remains constant.
 It’s called “deconditioning.”
 Well, the same thing happens with a challenging task.
-And, a short break can help us to come back to the task with a new and refreshed outlook.
+And, a short recovery break can help us to come back to the task with a new and refreshed outlook.

 Our Energy Level Runs in Cycles